FOREST, SENSES, PRESENCE

 Shinrin Yoku, or forest bathing, is a practice of sensory immersion in nature, originating in Japan.
 It is recognized for its beneficial effects on well-being, such as reducing stress and anxiety, improving concentration and creativity, strengthening the immune system, and inducing a state of calm and deep connection. *

-How a guided walk works (3 hours)
+How a guided session works (3 hours)

 A Shinrin Yoku walk is not a hike, but an invitation to slow down and open your senses to nature.
 Each session includes: